KY64/di-surabaya/src/Web/README.md

 # Web

 This folder contains the source code of di-surabaya website.
-It's build an HTML templating engine.
+It's built using an HTML templating engine.

 ## Requirements